-Simon Deacon has been teaching at Goldsmiths, University of London since 2002 and became a permanent member of the teaching staff in 2008.
-He holds undergraduate degrees in Theatre (from Rose Bruford College) and Music (1st Class Hons from Goldsmiths College) and a graduate degree in Jazz Composition from The Manhattan School of Music, New York, as a Fulbright Scholar.
+Simon has been teaching at Goldsmiths since 2002 and became a permanent member of the teaching staff in 2008.
+He holds undergraduate degrees in Theatre from Rose Bruford College of Theatre & Performance, Music from Goldsmiths and a Master of Music in Jazz Composition from The Manhattan School of Music, as a Fulbright Scholar.

-As Director of Popular Music has overseen the development of performance culture in popular music in the department.
-In addition to College based activities which include a regular and successful showcase night at the Students union, collaborations and events have included: Goldsmiths Vocal Ensemble (directed by ESKA) with the Matthew Herbert Big Band at the Royal Festival Hall (for the London Jazz Festival), The Barbican (for the British Council’s 75th birthday), Glastonbury; Goldsmiths Big String (directed by Julian Ferraretto) with the Neil Cowley Trio at the Barbican (for the London Jazz Festival), Antonio Forcione at the Purcell Room; PureGold (the department’s Summer music festival) launches at the Southbank Centre.
+As Director of Popular Music Performance Simon has overseen the presentation of masterclasses, talks & workshops (including Jessie Ware, Ghostpoet, Katy B, Nigel Goodrich, Mica Levi) and the development of performance culture in popular music in the department.
+In addition to College based activities, including a regular and successful showcase night at the Students Union, the Goldsmiths Music Collective, collaborations and events have included: Goldsmiths Vocal Ensemble (directed by ESKA) with the Matthew Herbert Big Band at the Royal Festival Hall (for the London Jazz Festival), The Barbican (for the British Council’s 75th birthday), Glastonbury & backing (amongst others) Jessie Ware & Floating Points; Goldsmiths Big String (directed by Julian Ferraretto) with the Neil Cowley Trio at the Barbican (for the London Jazz Festival), Antonio Forccione at the Purcell Room, ESKA (at The Roundhouse).

-Simon is one of the founding members and a Creative Director of NX Records, a professional independent record label based in the Department of Music, in collaboration with Matthew Herbert’s Accidental Records.
+Simon is one of the founding members and Creative Directors (with Matthew Herbert) of NX Records, a professional independent record label based in the Department of Music, in collaboration with Matthew’s Accidental Records.

 Simon is currently joint Head of Department with Dr. Stephen Graham.